NJDFan/register-maps/registermaps/resource/vhdl/README.rst

 type, which may be a simple type like a signed, unsigned, or std_logic_vector, or may be a record of such types, in which case the bits will be translated to the appropriate fields.  <REGISTER>_TO_DAT reverses this operation, filling unused bits with '0'.
+All fields are operated on, regardless of readOnly and writeOnly settings.

 UPDATE_<REGISTER> and UPDATESIG_<REGISTER> update those bits of the register data specified by the byte enable mask.
 Bits where byteen='0' are unaltered.
 Again, UPDATE_<REGISTER> is used if the register storage is a VHDL variable, and UPDATESIG_<REGISTER> if it is a signal.
+As these functions are made to be executed in response to bus writes, readOnly fields are ignored.